in

 A. Anaerobic Digestion

-A. Anaerobic Digestion is an eco-conscious approach that breaks down organic waste into biogas and fertilizer.
-This process takes place in a sealed tank where bacteria break down biodegradable material in the absence of oxygen.
-The resulting biogas can be used as a renewable energy source for heating and electricity generation, reducing reliance on fossil fuels.
+A. Anaerobic Digestion breaks down organic waste into biogas and fertilizer.
+It happens in a tank where bacteria work without oxygen.
+The biogas can power homes or businesses, reducing fossil fuel use.

 B. Incineration and Energy Recovery